openpublishoperation/devops-learn-pr/docs/git/centralized-to-git.md

 system.
 A successful migration requires that you understand these differences and plan your migration accordingly.

-The Visual Studio Team Services team has helped numerous customers, including teams within Microsoft, migrate from centralized version control systems to Git.
-The VSTS team has developed this guidance based on their experience.
+The Azure DevOps team has helped numerous customers, including teams within Microsoft, migrate from centralized version control systems to Git.
+The Azure DevOps team has developed this guidance based on their experience.

 We recommend that you: